Jello Shots

 2. Keep Cool

-• The gelatin needs to stay chilled in order to keep its hardened structure, so serve the Jello cold and don’t leave the Shots at room temperature for more than a half hour, or they’ll start to melt and separate.
+• The gelatin needs to stay chilled in order to keep its hardened structure, so serve the Jello cold and don’t leave these at room temperature for more than a half hour, or they’ll start to melt and separate.

 What to Pair With Jello Shots

 You’ll especially love this fruity, boozy shot recipe as a treat for summer.
 Bring out a tray of Jello Shots the next time you’re hosting a backyard BBQ or pool party, and it is sure to be a hit with everyone.
-Classic flavors like lemon Jello, lime Jello, orange jello, or strawberry Jello are perfect for enjoying on a hot day.
+Cool and fruity Jello is perfect for enjoying on a hot day.
 You can bring these out as a fun drink to go along with classic cookout recipes like Grilled Chicken, Pulled Pork, or Hamburgers.

 How to Store